ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/MINAR.md

     minar::Scheduler::postCallback(blinky).delay(minar::milliseconds(5000));
 }
 ```
+Tolerance is how sensitive your task is to being run at the exact scheduled time.
+MINAR will decide when to run a task (the current workload permitting) based on the scheduled time plus/minus the tolerance.
 By default the tolerance is 10ms:

 ```c
 minar::Scheduler::postCallback(blinky)